yattom/asobann_deploy/README.md

 Deploy [asobann](https://github.com/yattom/asobann_app) to AWS ECS with CloudFormation.
-Currently only as development environment.

 ## Limitations
-- This works only for development environment for now.
-- ALL DATA WILL BE LOST upon deployment, updating stacks, and / or restarting tasks or instances.
+- Table data will be retained upon deployment, updating stacks, and / or restarting tasks or instances.
-- It has no stable URL.
-You need to get new URL after deployment which recreates ALB.
+- Kit data will be initialized upon each deployment.
+- EBS volume will be created and used to persist table data between deployments.
+- S3 bucket will be created and used for image storage.
+- You need a domain and https certificate to be available on Route53.
 - This deployment will not fit within AWS free tier, or so I think.
 - EC2 instance type is fixed to t3.small.

 ## Prerequisite

-- Python 3.6 >= and pip is installed.
+- Python >= 3.6 and pip is installed.
 - AWS CLI installed and set up.
+- node >= v14 is installed.
-- Checked out asobann https://github.com/yattom/asobann_app already.
+- Checked out asobann ```https://github.com/yattom/asobann_app``` already.
 - Checked out this repository.
-- node >=v14 is installed.

 ## How to deploy